If you are using a screen reader and are having problems using this website, please call 209-823-3574 for assistance.

 Invisible braces, also known as clear aligner therapy, is the clear and easy way to straighten your teeth without braces.
-Commonly known as Invisalign, clear aligner therapy utilizes a series of custom-made aligners created for you and only you.
-These aligner trays are made of smooth, comfortable and virtually invisible plastic that you wear over your teeth.
-Wearing the aligners will gradually and gently shift your teeth into place, based on the exact movements that Dr. Becker plans out for you.
+Commonly known as Invisalign, clear aligner therapy utilizes a series of custom-made aligners created specifically for you.
+These aligner trays are made of smooth, comfortable, and virtually invisible plastic that you wear over your teeth.
+Wearing the aligners will gradually and gently shift your teeth into place, based on the exact movements that your doctor plans out for you.

-Although there are a number of different clear aligners available, we utilize ClearCorrect.
-Utilizing a digital scanner, high quality photos of your teeth (rather than gooey impressions) can be sent instantly to ClearCorrect, where your aligners will be manufactured right here in the United States.
+Although there are a number of different clear aligners available, we utilize Invisalign.
+Utilizing a digital scanner, high quality photos of your teeth (rather than gooey impressions) can be sent instantly to Invisalign.

 Advantages of clear aligners

 Invisibility: Its main advantage is that it is virtually invisible.